 Bachelors in Human Resource Management (Distance learning)

-The BSc in Human Resource Management is studied as a progression, from the Diploma to the full Bachelors.
+The UK Distance Learning Bachelors in Human Resource Management is studied as a progression, from the Diploma to the full Bachelors.

 Studying the BSc gives you the opportunity to not only build on the theories and topics covered within the Diploma level, such as examining organisational behaviour, HRM, employee relations and employment development, but also to focus in-depth on some of the key issues within HRM today.

-This bachelor degree programme consists of core and elective modules, which are assessed by assignments, followed by research methods and the dissertation.
+This Distance Learning Bachelors in Human Resource Management degree programme consists of core and elective modules, which are assessed by assignments, followed by research methods and the dissertation.

 On completion of the BSc HRM, graduates will understand the key principles of high-performance working and critically review the links between performance and HRM practices.
 They will develop the skills to evaluate the tensions between the interests of employers and employees in the management of performance as well as identify recent trends and issues concerning flexible learning in the workplace.